-We have eight children, four of our own plus their great mates, and ten grandchildren.
+We have eight children, four of our own plus their great mates, and eleven grandchildren.
 So, life is full!

-Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but are looking for a new location even closer to the ocean, maybe on one of the gulf islands or Vancouver Island.
+Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but are looking for a new location even closer to the ocean, possibly the Cowichan Valley on Vancouver Island.